Hylotelephium pluricaule, formerly known as Sedum pluricaule, is a small succulent with erect, ascending, or sometimes pendulous stems …

 Rhodiola pachyclados (Gray Stonecrop) is a lovely succulent with small, tight rosettes of fleshy, blue-green leaves with crenulated …

-Sempervivum atlanticum is a low-growing succulent that forms small rosettes of pale green leaves flushed red when exposed to intense …
+Sempervivum atlanticum is a low-growing succulent that forms small rosettes of pale green leaves flushed with red when exposed to intense …

 Sempervivum calcareum 'Sir William Lawrence' is a small succulent that forms attractive rosettes of grey-green leaves tipped with maroon …